 What is needed now are associated components that will allow the MMGs to reveal their magic.
 The speakers must be paired with an amplifier to drive them.
 The most economical good match for the MMGs I’ve found so far is the RR-2150 stereo receiver ($699) from Outlaw Audio.
 With sufficient power to drive the MMGs, the RR-2150 also serves as the control center for the system, where the input source can be selected and the playback volume adjusted, using either the front panel or the included remote.

-While often overlooked when folks assemble audio systems, I’ve found the cables that connect all the individual pieces of gear to be critical in getting the best out of the whole.
+While they are often overlooked when folks assemble audio systems, I’ve found the cables that connect all the individual pieces of gear to be critical in getting the best out of the whole.
 In the entry called The High End Arrives, I recounted my earliest exposure to good cables.
 It started with the loudspeaker cables.
 From that entry: “…I already had ‘heavy gauge’ wires feeding the speakers.
 Once the cable was sufficient to pass the requisite power to the loudspeakers, I wondered ‘how could cable make a difference?’
 Once again I listened and once again I learned.
 Where did all that musical information come from?
 What was formerly just a guitar chord was now a set of individual strings sounding together to make that chord.
 The room in which the musicians were playing was suddenly also much more clearly evident – both in recordings made in real rooms and those where a ‘room’ sound was added artificially via electronic reverberation.
 Where cables had previously been not much more than an afterthought, required to get sound from one component in the chain to the next, I came to realize they are components in themselves and as with any chain, the weak link will determine the overall strength.”
 I wrote more about the subject in the New Connections entry last year.

 In my experience, the MMGs will easily reveal differences in cables and so I recommend using wires that are commensurate with the rest of the monitoring system we’re assembling here.
 For this system, I recommend White Lightning speaker cables ($429/3-meter pair) from Nordost.
-In order to connect a front end source component to one of the inputs on the Outlaw RR 2150, I recommend Nordost’s White Lightning interconnect cable ($189/1-meter pair).
+In order to connect a front end source component to one of the inputs on the Outlaw RR 2150, I recommend Nordost’s White Lightning interconnect cables ($189/1-meter pair).

 Each of the cables is available with different types of connectors at each end.
 I would choose Nordost’s “z-plug” banana connectors on their speaker cables, as these make for easy attachment at the amplifier and speaker ends.
-Standard RCA connectors on the interconnect cable will work with the Outlaw RR-2150 and most source components.
+Standard RCA connectors on the interconnect cables will work with the Outlaw RR-2150 and most source components.

 Depending on the setup, shorter or longer speaker cables or interconnects may be desired.
 In this example, I’ve chosen a 3-meter pair for the speaker cables and a 1-meter for the interconnects as good average lengths that work in most installations (and to “ballpark” the price).